HanStolpo/TalksAndStuff/slides/2014-05-12-A_Practical_Haskell_Retrospective_Using_Parsec_REST_and_Pandoc_to_Scrape_Jira.md

 * Had just read
     * **Learn You a Haskell for Great Good!**
     * **Real World Haskell**
-* Oppertunity to *actually* learn Haskell by writing a tool.
+* Opportunity to *actually* learn Haskell by writing a tool
 * Had scouted the lay of the land
     * Jira exposed RESTful HTTP interface
     * HTTP-Conduit like CURL in Haskell (Talk to Jira)
     * All powerful Pandoc (any format to any format, sortof)
-    * Parser are easy just use Parsec (lots of tears)
+    * Parsers are easy just use Parsec (lots of tears)

 What the tool had to do
 ----------------------------------

-* Issue organized hierarchically using Structure plug-in
+* Issues organized hierarchically using Structure plug-in
-* Hierarchy defines document outline.
+* Hierarchy defines document outline
 * Heading: issue key with issue summary
 * Content: issue description
 * Talk to Jira over HTTP